tfabris/TomServo/README.md

   - Beak Top, Rotation X=-90
   - Beak Bottom, Rotation X=-90
   - Press Numpad 7 to view the scene orthographically from the top (looking down at the x/y plane)
-    - Select each piece and press G (grab) and then move into the desired positions on the x/y plane.
+    - Individually select each piece with the mouse and press G ("Grab") and then move into the desired positions on the x/y plane.
     - Make sure to move the Barrel and the Barrel Crossbars as a single unit so that their positions don't become desynchronized.
-    - Position pieces which need their "insides" painted so that both sides can be more easily spray painted in each group.
+    - Position any pieces which need their "insides" painted, so that both sides can be more easily spray painted while they are still on the supports.
+Position these features so they are facing the outside of the group.
 Examples:
-      - Upper beak inside.
+      - Upper beak inside surface.
-      - Underside of the two dangling engine block exhaust pipes.
+      - Underside of the two protrusions at the bottom of the the engine block.
-      - Shoulder sections with their spring attachment points both facing away from the hoverskirt.
+      - Position the shoulder sections so that their their spring attachment points are facing away from the hoverskirt.
-      - Open/inner section of Face facing away from the barrel.
+      - The open/inner section of Face should be facing away from the barrel.
-      - Clear domes with their inner faces aiming up at the sky and enough space between them to easily clearcoat both inside and outside without removing from the supports.
+      - The clear domes should have enough space between them to easily clearcoat both their inside and outside without removing them from the supports.
   - Press Numpad 1 to view the scene orthographically from the front.
-Select each piece and press G and move each piece into vertical position just above the world plane (this will be the print bed).
+Select each piece and press G and move each piece into a vertical position slightly above the world plane (the world plane will be the location of the print bed when printing).

 Differences in Tom's appearance: